xuduo35/simpleproxy/README.md

 ```
 run 'node testproxy.js standalone' on your server if you only need a normal proxy instead of a double-steps-proxy.
 ```
-Enjoy the journey.

 ### Basic idea and code
 Basic idea and code comes from this article.
-Thanks to the poster and the original auther. http://cnodejs.org/topic/4f16442ccae1f4aa27001101
+Thanks to the poster and the original author. http://cnodejs.org/topic/4f16442ccae1f4aa27001101

 ### License